 While the laws for assessing and abating asbestos-containing materials (ACM) are well established through the US Environmental Protection Agency (USEPA), Occupational Safety and Health Administration (OSHA), and specific state programs, the absence of Federal or state regulations specifically pertaining to asbestos in soil has left developers and owners scratching their heads about requirements for assessing and removing soil impacted by asbestos fibers.
 In this article, we focus on Massachusetts.

 The most common question we receive about asbestos in soil is, “Do we need to test for asbestos in soil?”
 As with many other environmental issues, the answer to the question is “It depends.”
-When evaluating whether assessment is needed, the following should be considered: visual observations, including type, condition and distribution of potential ACMs; site history; future site use; and disposal facility requirements.
+When evaluating whether an assessment is needed, the following should be considered: visual observations, including type, condition and distribution of potential ACMs; site history; future site use; and disposal facility requirements.
 In general, unless site history or physical observations indicate the potential presence of ACM in soil, there are no regulatory drivers to require testing.
 In our experience, disposal facilities accepting export material from urban settings (e.g. urban fill) may require asbestos testing if there is a suspicion that the urban fill material may contain asbestos.

 In 2007, the Massachusetts of Environmental Protection (MassDEP) proposed revisions to the Massachusetts Contingency Plan (MCP) to include asbestos-in-soil regulations to address asbestos fibers and ACM found in the environment.
 The objective of these proposed regulations was to “clarify and streamline” requirements for the assessment and cleanup of asbestos in soil and buried ACM waste.
 The proposal also included revisions to other state programs that govern the management of ACM, including the Air Pollution and Solid Waste Regulations and several existing policies and guidance.
 Ultimately, MassDEP abandoned the proposed regulation changes reportedly due to difficulties in implementing the revisions.
 This has left owners and consultants with uncertainty regarding how to approach this issue.